nayan32biswas/blog-api/README.md

 ### Commnet
 - User should able to create/update comment.
-- Post should be able to delete the comment.
+- Post owner should be able to delete the comment.
 - Child comments should be deleted when parent comment was delete.

 ### Vote